Nil Mamano

 BCtCI Book Cover

-I recently co-wrote the official sequel to CtCI along with Gayle Laakmann McDowell, Aline Lerner, and Mike Mroczka.
+I co-wrote the sequel to CtCI with Gayle McDowell, Aline Lerner, and Mike Mroczka.

 Academic Background